VishnuSankarIP/GetMovies/README.md

 Its Build using React and Json server

 TECHNOLOGY USED
-React single page application
+React single page application,
-Routing done using React Router
+Routing done using React Router,
-React bootstrap for styling
+React bootstrap for styling,
 Axios for Api call

 RUN FRONTEND SERVER LOCALLY